jonasjohansson/11.igem.se/pages/wiki/project/notebook.md

 -   8/10 Sequencing confirmed that the sequences of BB1, BB2, BB1.2, BB3, and AraC3 were correct.
 The sequencing of the Model plasmid showed variations on the expected sequence.
 -   10/10 Adding full RBS to BB1 and BB2.
 -   16/10 Construct arrived and was transformed
--   18/10 Flow Cytometry and Western blot were performed on induced (Arabinose 0.2%) and non-induced BB1, BB2, Switch Plasmid, AraC3.
+-   18/10 Flow Cytometry and western blot were performed on induced (Arabinose 0.2%) and non-induced BB1, BB2, Switch Plasmid, AraC3.

 ## Detailed lab notes